system76/docs/content/upgrade-pop.md

 ```bash
 pop-upgrade release upgrade
 ```
-## Upgrading older releasee (20.10)
+## Upgrading older releases (20.10)

 Like other older releases, Pop!_OS 20.10 update files are no longer in the Ubuntu mirror network.
-Getting your system ready for the upgrade does requires some work to manaully upgrade the system.
+Getting your system ready for the upgrade does requires some work to manually upgrade the system.
 Use the following steps to upgrade the system if you get errors like

 ### 1. Update sources to 'old-releases'